 Since that time, MouseSavers.com has added hundreds of pages of information, including material about Disney sweepstakes, Disney Cruise Line bargains, Tokyo Disneyland and other Disney resorts around the world, and even savings on Disney’s Broadway shows.
 The site now also includes substantial sections devoted to deals at Universal Orlando and other major attractions in Central Florida and Southern California.

 Since its founding, MouseSavers.com has received a large amount of coverage in the press and has been recommended by many major guidebooks.
 In January 2006, MouseSavers.com® became a registered trademark.
 In October 2010, MouseSavers.com was updated with a refreshed look (new logo, fonts and re-arrangement of the home page), as part of the lead-up to the 10th Anniversary of the site.
 In August 2012, MouseSavers.com was relaunched on the WordPress platform with an updated look and feel.

 These days, MouseSavers.com:

 - logs around 1 million unique visitors per month

 After spending an inordinate amount of time pursuing various postgraduate degrees, Mary taught English and writing at the University of Southern California and Scripps College.
-She left academia to work as an independent marketing consultant in San Diego, where she also acquired a slightly disheveled husband named Mike and a somewhat overenthusiastic 96-pound dog.
-In 2005 Mary, Mike and the dog decided to set up house in a new location: beautiful Colorado.
+She left academia to work as an independent marketing consultant, and also acquired a slightly disheveled husband named Mike and a somewhat overenthusiastic 96-pound dog.

 A four-day trip to Walt Disney World in 1997 reawakened a lifelong affection for all things Disney, and led directly to the (ahem) megacorporation that is now known as MouseSavers, Inc.